Last Day For Standard Shipping Delivery Before Christmas!

 Is Polycystic Ovary Syndrome linked with depression?

-Women with PCOS are more likely to have depression however the evidence for anti-depressive use in women with PCOS is inconclusive.
+Women with PCOS are more eight times more likely to have depression, however the evidence for treatment with anti-depressants in this case is inconclusive.

-If you have low mood, or any signs of depression, it’s important you speak with your doctor or seek expert help, as there are many ways we can help this.
+If you have low mood, or any signs of depression, it’s important you speak with your doctor or seek expert help.

-Where can I find support for my Polycystic Ovary Syndrome and speak to other women with PCOS?
+Where can I find support for my Polycystic Ovary Syndrome and speak to other people with PCOS?

-PCOS affects over 7 million people, so you should not feel alone, and be rest assured there is someone out there who can relate to how you’re feeling and understand what you’re going through.
+PCOS affects over 7 million of us, so know you're not alone.
+Rest assured, there are many people out there who can relate to how you’re feeling and understand what you’re going through.
+You can find more advice and support over at the PCOS Awareness Association.

 Want more?